idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step10_auxkernels.md

        id=results-1
        caption=Pressure vessel model results for $\lVert \vec{u} \rVert$ indicating differences smaller than $10^{-5}$ between any two elements.

 From [results-1], it can be concluded that the `DarcyVelocity` object produced the expected results of $\lVert \vec{u} \rVert = 0.01393 \, \textrm{m/s}$ at all points in the mesh.
 Still, the renderer seems to be registering slightly different values between elements as indicated by the many different colors displayed.
 For practical purposes, these differences are negligible, but they can be neutralized by using tighter solver tolerances as discussed in the [#input-demo] section.
-To test this hypothesis, there's no need to modify the input file as any parameter can be overriden from the terminal, e.g., the following will rerun it with a relative linear tolerance of $10^{-16}$:
+To test this hypothesis, there's no need to modify the input file as any parameter can be overridden from the terminal, e.g., the following will rerun it with a relative linear tolerance of $10^{-16}$:

 !listing language=bash
 cd ~/projects/babbler/problems